harding/old-docs-history-bitcoin.org/en/developer-guide.md

 increased (but still minuscule) chance of eventual hash collision.

-Blocks can also be referenced by their block height, but multiple blocks can have the same height during a blockchain fork, so block height should not be used as a globally unique identifier.
+Blocks can also be referenced by their block height, but multiple blocks can have the same height during a block chain fork, so block height should not be used as a globally unique identifier.
 In version 2 blocks, each block must place its height as the first parameter in the coinbase field of the generation transaction (described below), so block height